 “I would still like to know who she is, though.”
 She heard the man grumble.
 “Saw a lot of Magic I’ve never even heard of, out there.
 I know I’m not a Mage, but I thought I knew a thing or two.”

-”Faith and Earth were present, but I don’t know what the flame was.”
+”Faith and Earth were present, but I don’t know what the fire was.”

 “Do you think it might be…” The voice hushed, as Talia strained to hear.
 “Dren thinks she’s related to our… friend.”

 “It’s ridiculous enough have been him.”
 The woman replied, voice almost inaudible.
-“After hearing a ball of fire shouting, I’ll agree to that much.”
+“After hearing a ball of flame shouting, I’ll agree to that much.”

 “Any thoughts on the rest of it?
 I know you can see more than most.”

-“The Earth Magic wasn’t normal, either.
-Not nearly as complex as our… friend’s, though.
+“The Earth Magic wasn’t normal.
+Not nearly as complex as our… friend’s, but close.
 Instead of an entire spell, it was just a small fraction, molding things into shape over and over.”
 They paused.
-“But, it was efficient.
-Far more than any ordinary Mage would have been capable of.”
+“I’d say it was far more than any ordinary Mage would have been capable of.”

 “So, you agree?”

 “I think it’s reasonable to assume our guest might know something.
 She might be involved, in some way.”
-They paused.
+They paused, again.
 “Why now, though?
 He’s been silent since Imra-”